Kavehrafie/2026-nwp-AR1205/packages/materials/AR1205/params.typ

 #let session-south-asian-art = session(
-  "From the 14th Century to the Mogul Empire in the Indian Subcontinent", [Study of South Asian from the 14th century.
+  "From the 14th Century to the Mogul Empire in the Indian Subcontinent and Beyond", [Study of South Asian from the 14th century.

     _Read_: